3willows/html-css-export-word/README.md

 ## Demo

-[Online](https://3willows.github.io/barAdmission/#/info): click on the lower right hand corner button
+[Interactive demo](https://3willows.github.io/html-css-export-word-demo/): enter html and css and download the resulting Word file.
+[Example in use](https://3willows.github.io/barAdmission/#/info): the "Download as Word.doc file" button at the lower right corner.

 On your local machine: